StudentLoans999/Cloud-Resume-Challenge/Step 1/org-formation Journey.md

+My journey to complete Step 1 (org-formation) begins with following this guide : https://bahr.dev/2022/02/07/org-formation/ (also in Resources.md *c)
+  (I will refer to it as OG guide going forward)

+Below I listed the actions I took that needed extra explanation (otherwise followed the guide explicitly and easily enough)

 ***
 # Summary:
 #### Step 4.3 - Installed OrgFormation CLI (after installing AWS CLI) and stored credentials (Access Keys) securely using environment variables